Info

 • With respect to AI and specifically LLMs there is another very important aspect.
 The first thing big tech taught their closed-source LLMs was to be "politically correct" (lie) and implement guardrails, "safety" and censorship to such an extent that the usefulness of these LLMs is severely limited.
 Luckily, the (open-source) tools are out there to build and tune AI that is really intelligent and really useful.
 But first, you need your own hardware to run it on.

-• What are the main benefits of GH200 Grace-Hopper?
+• What are the main benefits of GH200 Grace-Hopper and GB200 Grace-Blackwell?

-• Its performance in every regard is almost unreal (up to 284 times faster than x86).
+• Their performance in every regard is almost unreal (up to 8520x faster than x86).

-• Much cheaper than alternative systems with the same amount of memory.
+• There are no alternative systems with the same amount of memory.

-• Optimized for memory-intensive inference and HPC performance.
+• Optimized for memory-intensive AI and HPC performance.

-• Ideal for AI, especially inference and fine-tuning of LLMs.
+• Ideal for AI, especially inferencing and fine-tuning of LLMs.

 • Connect display and keyboard, and you are ready to go.